vamsikrishna0/P4Spark/oneGram/Readme.md

 `spark-submit --master yarn-client plot.py`

-Note: Be sure the outputfile (top25Frequencies) does not exit in your HDFS home folder, before running the commands.
+Note: Make sure the outputfile (top25Frequencies) does not exist in your HDFS home folder, before running the commands.